LudvigHz/tdt4145-project-2020/documentation.md

 - Choose whether or not the movie has been released on video
 - Enter the length of the movie in minutes

-The filmcontroller handles the majority of this usecase.
-However, it makes use of the personcontroller, categorycontroller and the filmcompanycontroller for listing the alternatives.
+The `filmcontroller` handles the majority of this usecase.
+However, it makes use of the `personcontroller`, `categorycontroller` and the `filmcompanycontroller` for listing the alternatives.

 5. Sett inn en ny anmeldelse av en episode